Klaim/dev.artofsequence.org/source/development-setup.md

  * [Boost >= 1.54.0](http://www.boost.org/)
  * [Qt 5.x SDK](http://qt.nokia.com/) : should be automatically found by CMake.
 Used in AOS Designer project for GUI.
  * [CodeSynthesis XSD 3.2.0](http://www.codesynthesis.com/products/xsd/) : Have to be installed on the system.
-Used in [AOSLCPP](https://github.com/artofsequence/aosl-cpp) project to implement AOSL model in C++.
+Used in [AOSLCPP](https://github.com/artofsequence/aos-designer/tree/develop/aosl-cpp) project to implement AOSL model in C++.
  * [Python](http://python.org/) : Python have to be available in the environnement.
 It's used mostly for scripts manipulating files and text, but it could be used for tools implementation too.
- * [Some other dependencies](https://github.com/artofsequence/aos-all-dependencies) which we provide a version in this repository but you could get them yourself too.
+ * [Some other C++ dependencies](https://github.com/artofsequence/aos-cpp-dependencies) which we provide a version in this repository but you could get them yourself too.

 ## 2. Projects Generation